Safari Holiday Travel Tips

 Remember Africa is still considered a third world continent and we strongly advise that you dress in a way that won’t draw attention.
 That means respect the local cultures, avoid excessive bling and because you need to pack light (if light aircrafts are part of your safari holiday itinerary), take clothes that easily mix and match.
 Camouflage patterns should be avoided whilst neutral and earthy colours are great for when you are on safari in Africa.

-We take responsible tourism seriously and sustainability, conservation both community and wildlife are part of our DNA.
+We take responsible tourism and sustainability seriously.
+Conservation of both community and wildlife are part of our DNA.
 So we recommend you take the right attitude with you on safari.

 Whilst your eyes will be opened wide at the beautiful wilderness areas and wildlife residents, it is the community interactions that will really change your perspective.
 Talk to the locals, hear about local life and remember to always heed their ways because they will know what’s best, safe and of course the must-see places.